-This is an ambitious training schedule.
-The GHSP offered 32 training classes in 2015.
-These classes were used to identify and recruit the best officers for DRE candidates.
-In December 2014, the first class of 13 DRE candidates completed DRE training, and in 2015, 12 DREs completed training.
-West Virginia now has 26 certified DREs and six certified DRE Instructors.
-Huntington Police Officer and DRE, Joey Koher, is the
+The GHSP, in coordination with Huntington Police Officer, DRE, and State DRE Program Coordinator Joey Koher have set an ambitious training schedule.
+Offering over 30 SFST refresher and ARIDE training classes in 2016 assisted in the identification and recruitment of the best officers for DRE candidates.
+West Virginia now has 33 certified DREs and six certified DRE Instructors.

-State DRE Program Coordinator.
 Officer Koher will continue the statewide training events to identify additional officers for DRE training until each Regional Traffic Safety region has an acceptable number of DREs.